Here's expressed by the host of this program documented to me almost always right 99.7% of the time.

 Yes, she has.

-She started T and they made a big deal about it on CBS this morning on Monday.
+They made a big deal about it on CBS this morning on Monday.

-And they're all strumming a violent.
+And they're all strumming a violin.

 Oh, how wonderful it is.